benedil/Iron-Mat-Primer-Compare/README.md

 # Iron-Mat-Primer-Compare
-Repository of all code used in the paper "Complex Hydrothermal Vent Microbial Mat Communities Used to Assess Primer Selection for Targeted Amplicon Surveys"
+Repository of all code used in the paper "Complex Hydrothermal Vent Microbial Mat Communities Used to Assess Primer Selection for Targeted Amplicon Surveys from Kamaʻehuakanaloa Seamount"

 Code was written by Lindsey Smith; paper was written by Lindsey Smith, Heather Fullerton, and Craig L. Moyer.